sjahu/sjahu.github.io/blog/_posts/2023-01-03-oregon-scientific-attiny85.md

 # Microcontroller

-The Arduino-on-breadboard form factor, while great for prototyping, is too expensive (25 USD for an [Arduino Leonardo](https://store-usa.arduino.cc/products/arduino-leonardo-with-headers)), too large (2.7" × 2.1"), and too power-hungry (it draws ~20 mA at 3.3 V running an empty Arduino sketch at 16 MHz) to use for something as simple and portable as a temperature sensor.
+The Arduino-on-breadboard form factor, while great for prototyping, is too expensive (25 USD for an [Arduino Leonardo](https://store-usa.arduino.cc/products/arduino-leonardo-with-headers)), too large (2.7″ × 2.1″ just for the board itself), and too power-hungry (it draws ~20 mA at 3.3 V running an empty Arduino sketch at 16 MHz) to use for something as simple and portable as a temperature sensor.

-I chose an ATtiny85 microcontroller as the brain for version 2 of my sensor since it's compatible with the Arduino IDE but tiny (so accurately named!) and cheap.
-A 1" square perfboard provides a perfect platform for the 8 pin chip and the the few necessary peripherals.
+I chose an ATtiny85 microcontroller as the brain for version 2 of my sensor since it's compatible with the Arduino IDE and my existing code but tiny (so accurately named!) and cheap.
+A 1″ square perfboard provides a perfect platform for the 8 pin chip and the the few necessary peripherals.

 # Programming the ATtiny85